Timdark/historical-stock-data-analyzer/README.md

 ## Features

 - React app
+- JSS and Inline CSS(forced to use this some components)
 - Material UI components and styles
 - DevExtreme Reactive tables and chart
 - Fully responsive